JamieRobertson/casa-della-costa/_includes/directions.md

 ## Directions

-### Detailed directions from Fumicino airport
+### Detailed directions from Fiumicino airport

-From [Fumicino airport](http://www.adr.it/web/aeroporti-di-roma-en-/pax-fco-fiumicino) you go to the ring road - the A 90, and you head north.
+From [Fiumicino airport](http://www.adr.it/web/aeroporti-di-roma-en-/pax-fco-fiumicino) you go to the ring road - the A 90, and you head north.
 You leave the ring road and join the E 35.
 This heads North until it joins and becomes the E 45.

 You follow this all the way north to Orte.
 This is a junction where the E 45 heads off to the North East.
 You stay on the E 45.
 Take care as you leave the slip road onto the E 45.